 West Houston & Katy

 - Abbie’s Plant Based Cuisine in Katy – This vegan meal prep service delivers all over Houston and the surrounding areas (orders of $50 or more).
 Pick-up available in Katy.
 Click here for the latest menu.

 - Neyows Creole Cafe in West Houston – Dig into authentic Creole cuisine from this spot that expanded out of New Orleans.
 Click here for more information.

 - Taste of Nigeria in West Houston – Savor West African flavors with dishes from oxtails to pepper soups at this Nigerian restaurant from Tiffaney and Rasak Odewale.
 Click here for more information.

-- Twisted Grilled Cheese near The Galleria – With ingredients from smoked beef brisket to halal Philly grilled cheesesteak, you can satisfy your grilled cheese needs at this food truck.
+- Twisted Grilled Cheese near The Galleria – With offerings from smoked beef brisket to halal Philly grilled cheesesteak, you can satisfy your grilled cheese needs at this tasty food truck.
 Click here for more information.